 This is something great to do with your partner too.
 Just ask him/her to tell you one good thing that happened today before going to bed.

-I use the Thoughts and Reflections Journey from Typo that has one page for day with 3 sections, so you can fit 3 years there.
-If one day you forget you can always turn back the pages and write what you remember.
+I use the Thoughts and Reflections Journey from Typo that has one page for day with 3 sections,

 5- Observe nature.